greatwhite1969/practical-machine-learning/test.md

 ```
-The results of this matrix confirm the OOB error.
-The sum of the off-diagonal elements yields an
+The results of this matrix match the OOB error within three decimal places.
+The sum of the off-diagonal
-out-of-sample error of 0.20% (0.0020 = 16 / 7846).
+elements yields an out-of-sample error of 0.20% (0.0020 = 16 / 7846).

 # Apply Random Forest Model to Validation Dataset